-- Mathematics: Students will be completing chapter 6 of our math program, College Preperatory Mathematics (CPM).
-This chapter focuses on division using multiple strategies, and then moves on to algebra!
+- Mathematics: Students will be completing chapter 7 of our math program, College Preperatory Mathematics (CPM).
+This chapter focuses on division of fractions using multiple strategies, finding rates and unit rates, and strengthens students' understanding of algebra!
 Students are using algebra tiles to work with variables, a tool they will be using in middle school as well.
-We will then move into chapter 7, which has a main focus on ratios and especially rates.
-It also strengthens division understanding, along with order of operations.
+We will then move into chapter 9, which has a main focus on surface area and volume.
+We will finish the year working in chapter 8, focusing on statistics.

 Sixth grade is the time in mathematics where we take foundational skills learned in years past and apply them to higher level concepts.
 This is especially apparent in their work with expressions and equations, where we introduce variables and start having students manipulate real-life algebraic equations.This is an exciting time for mathematics in sixth grade here in SLCUSD.
 We are in our first year using a new math program called College Preparatory Mathematics.
 Please see this website created by the district for more information about our math instruction and to learn how you can help your child succeed: Middle School Math for Students and Families